Learn. Grow. Serve.

 $0 COST PER STUDENT

-Made possible by Stillwood’s volunteer program
+Made possible by Stillwood’s service program

 PROGRAM DETAILS

 Every summer Stillwood has worked hard to recruit hundreds of volunteers to minister in our children’s camp programs.
 While there are many that would love to be involved, the reality of paying for college programs is a real concern.
-As we are passionate about developing youth and young adults for their own future(s), we’ve decided to build it into our volunteer model.
+As we are passionate about developing youth and young adults for their own future(s), we’ve decided to build it into our service model.

 That is why this program exists.
 We want to offer the ability for young adults to get a quality college education, be part of a thriving ministry, and have no debt at the end of their experience.
 This 1-year program has three distinct focuses: